-You have mobile phone service with a certain company, but you are not happy with the service.
+You have mobile phone service with a certain company, but you are not happy with it.
 You want to change to a different company, but you can't because you signed a contract with the current company that hasn't finished yet.
-You are talking about your mobile phone service with a coworker and you say:
+You are talking about your mobile phone service with a coworker and you say this.

 I want to switch to a new carrier, but I have 6 more months on my contract.

 To "switch" to a different company or service means to stop using the old one and start using a new one.
 You can switch to a new company for anything that you use over and over.
 It wouldn't make sense to say "I switched to a new restaurant, but you could say:

 This would mean that you stopped using the shampoo that you always used in the past, and started using a different brand.

 The company that you buy wireless phone or wireless internet service from is called your "carrier".
 This is only used for wireless services.
 A more general term for a company that you buy a service from is "a provider":